manybrain/tymablog/content/post/why-well-never-meet-aliens.md

 Another consideration that I rather enjoy is that if aliens would come here for resources, then that inherently implies an economic model into their decision.
 By definition, they need and value resources.
 Consequently, coming here to get them must have been their most economical choice.
-Getting them somewhere closer to home or manufacturing them must be more "expensive" (in some sense of the word) than the cost of them traveling all the way here, gathering our resources (probably atomizing us in the process), and flying them home.
+Getting resources somewhere closer to home or manufacturing them must be more "expensive" (in some sense of the word) than the cost of them traveling all the way here, gathering our resources (probably atomizing us in the process), and flying them home.

 While not impossible, that seems like an unlikely set of events - both technologically and economically.
-Again, even we have (expensively) already mastered alchemy.
-We even have the tech to create matter from energy.
+Again, even we can (often expensively) synthesize chemicals when needed.
 Imagine that tech in a hundred years, or two hundred, or whenever it is you think we'll be able to travel several light years for a mining expedition.
 What would be cheaper and better, forge the plutonium at home or send a galactic warship with thousands or warriors (and miners) to some far off planet?

-From where we are now, we're not even close to being able to get to Proxima Centauri (the closest star to us besides the sun) much less a place where we think there's an actual planet.
+From where we are now, we're not even close to being able to get to Proxima Centauri (the closest star to us besides the sun).
 Even the technology required even to get us to Proxima Centauri in less than, say, 1000 years would require tech orders of magnitude from what we have.
 Propulsion, sustainability, radiation protection, nanotech - you name it.